ibm-cloud-docs/discovery-data/entity-extractor.md

 1. Decide whether you want to apply an advanced option.
 Most models do not require changes to these options.

-    The following customizations are available from the *Review and finish* page.
+    The following customizations are available from the *Review and finish* page:

     -   Include documents that were not reviewed by a person in the training set.